Non-fixation for conservative stochastic dynamics on the line: Formal definitions and setup

 \subsection{Key ideas and outline of the proofs}

-To prove Theorem \ref{main} we first approximate the infinite system by considering truncated $\rm{ARW}$ on large but finite boxes (see Lemma \ref{equi1}).
+To prove Theorem \ref{main}, we first approximate the infinite system by considering truncated $\rm{ARW}$ on large but finite boxes (see Lemma \ref{equi1}).
 The goal is to then show using this approximation that, the number of times a particle gets emitted from the origin can be made larger than any finite constant with probability bounded away from $0$.
 More specifically we run several rounds of the truncated process with growing intervals, with the origin as one of the end points.
 The intervals are chosen to be growing exponentially in size and it is argued that the total number of times particles gets emitted from the origin in the $\ell^{th}$ round dominates a $\rm{Ber}(\frac{1}{4})$ random variable.
-Also by construction we ensure that the rounds are independent.
+Also by construction, we ensure that the rounds are independent.
 Thus the total number of particles emitted at the origin up to the $\ell^{th}$ round dominates a $\rm{Bin}(\ell,\frac{1}{4})$ random variable.
-Using Lemma \ref{equi1} one then argues that since the activity at the origin in the finite volume is arbitrarily large the origin does not fixate in the infinite volume system almost surely.
+Using Lemma \ref{equi1}, one then argues that since the activity at the origin in the finite volume is arbitrarily large, the origin does not fixate in the infinite volume system almost surely.
 Thus Theorem \ref{main} follows.
-This argument is made precise in Lemma \ref{zerohit} in Section \ref{pt2}.
+This argument is made precise in Lemma \ref{zerohit} in \S~\ref{pt2}.

-Proving the claim that the total number of times particles get emitted from the origin in the $\ell^{th}$ round dominates a $\rm{Ber}(\frac{1}{4})$ random variable is done as follows: we show that for a large enough interval with not too few particles it is exponentially unlikely (in the size of the interval) for the finite volume system to stabilize inside the interval without any particle touching the boundary (recall that the origin was chosen to be one of the end points of the interval).
+Proving the claim that the total number of times particles get emitted from the origin in the $\ell^{th}$ round dominates a $\rm{Ber}(\frac{1}{4})$ random variable (the constant $\frac{1}{4}$ is nothing special and any small enough constant would work) involves all the key ideas in this paper.
+We sketch the main steps below: we show that for a large enough interval with not too few particles it is exponentially unlikely (in the size of the interval) for the finite volume system to stabilize inside the interval without any particle touching the boundary (recall that the origin was chosen to be one of the end points of the interval).
 Thus with probability roughly $1/2,$ particles hit the origin (probability of hitting either of the boundary points is close to $1$, and both are equally likely to happen by the underlying symmetry of the process).
+One can refine this argument by analyzing certain martingales associated to the center of mass of the system but for our purpose, the above crude arguments would suffice.